Generic Name: Norfloxacin

 Advise patients that norfloxacin may cause ECG changes (QT prolongation) and the importance of informing clinician of personal or family history of QT interval prolongation or proarrhythmic conditions (e.g., hypokalemia, bradycardia, recent myocardial ischemia).1

 Importance of informing clinician of existing or contemplated concomitant therapy, including prescription and OTC drugs, especially drugs that may affect QT interval (e.g., cisapride, erythromycin, antipsychotic agents, tricyclic antidepressants) or antiarrhythmic agents (e.g., amiodarone, quinidine, procainamide, sotalol).1

 Importance of women informing clinicians if they are or plan to become pregnant or plan to breast-feed.1

 Importance of advising patients of other important precautionary information.1 (See Cautions.)

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.

-1. Merck & Co.
-Inc. Noroxin (norfloxacin) prescribing information.
-Whitehouse Station, NJ; 2008 Oct.
+1. Merck Sharp & Dohme Corp.
+Noroxin (norfloxacin) film-coated tablets prescribing information.
+Whitehouse Station, NJ; 2013 Jul.

 2. Merck Sharp & Dohme.
 Noroxin (norfloxacin) formulary information monograph.
 West Point, PA; 1986.